OCA/stock-logistics-workflow/stock_split_picking/README.rst

 To use this module, you need to:

 #.
 Go to **Inventory** dashboard and open any picking.
 #.
-If picking state is **available** you can see an split button.
+If picking state is not **done** or **cancelled** you can see an split
+button.
 #.
-On the "Operations" tab, fill the field "Done" to the quantity you want to
+Clicking the button will display a wizard in which you can fill in the
-   split for each line.
+   quantities you want to split for each line.
 #.
-If you click on **Split** button, wizard will split current picking into
+If you click on **Split** button, the wizard will split current picking into
-   two different pickings depends on quantity done you entered above.
+   two different pickings depending on quantity you entered in the previous step.
 #.
 Both pickings remain confirmed.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas